IDU-CVLab/NST_for_Gen/README.md

    >   $ sudo chown -R $(id -u):$(id -g) assets/

 ## Running the codes
-After installations, you are ready to run the full codes for generating data,training, and testing on the generated data.
+After installation, you are ready to run the full codes for generating data,training, and testing on the generated data.

 ### Example testing command:
 * This command runs on the sampled images in the 'assets' folder.
 Please change the directories in the code to reflect your own project directories.